+You may utilize outside help, but know that official housing assist with moving student You may receive mailings regarding products that look to be official from the university, but University Housing only has one vendor partner-College Products.
+They rent MicroChill microwave/mini fridge combination units; use the QR code on page 15 to get started.
+Housing does not certify that any other products or appliances meet our specifications or abide by our policies.
+It is the responsibility of the student to ensure that products and services used in the residence halls are permitted and adhere to housing guidelines and policies-check the online Community Guide for specifics.
+If you choose to do business with one of these vendors, we urge you to contact your chosen company well in advance of opening day to ensure timely delivery and installation, for which students must be present.
+Most importantly, don't pay in cash.
+A canceled check or credit card statement may be your only proof of payment. + 17-POSITION ADJUSTABLE BEDS Most traditional residence hall rooms feature 17-position adjustable beds.
 Move-in recycling We'll take your plastic film, Styrofoam and cardboard During move in, designated cardboard and Styrofoam recycling areas help us reduce the waste going into landfills and-just as importantly-help us save money!
-Athens-Clarke County pays us for our recycled cardboard and charges us for emptying dumpsters, so recycling is a win-win.
+Athens-Clarke County charges us for emptying dumpsters, so recycling is a win-win.
 Students can help by taking cardboard, Styrofoam and other recyclables (glass, aluminum and plastic packaging) to central recycling locations during move in, where our volunteers will be there to help break down boxes and keep the clutter to a minimum.
 While living on campus, residents are responsible for their own trash and recycling.
 We try to make recycling easy-wherever there is a dumpster or a trash can, there should also be a recycling bin.
 There's no need to separate recyclables; the county uses a single-stream system.
 Many halls even have compost bins, where residents can deposit food waste that UGA turns into compost.
+Most traditional residence hall rooms feature 17-position adjustable beds.
+Rooms with differently configured beds are noted on individual residence hall pages at housing.uga.edu.
+Headboards and footboards are 64" tall by 38" wide with 17 levels of adjustment for height.
+When raised to the highest position, there is 60" of vertical clearance underneath.
+Extra-long twin beds have 80" of horizontal space underneath, and regular twin beds (Creswell Hall only) have 75" of horizontal space underneath.
+Once they occupy the room following move in, residents may submit a work request through the housing website for housing staff to raise or lower 17-position adjustable beds.